 Did you know that agriculture is the nation's largest employer?
 Do you like working with animals and would be interested in learning more about them?
 This course is the perfect place to start!
 It is designed to help students explore various aspects of the animal industry by introducing them to a variety of careers and topics.
-Through a number of hands-on projects, students will learn about animal care and management, nutrition, digestion, reproduction, and husbandry practices.
+This course offers an in depth look into our responsibilities as animal owners and the steps required to ensure that we're providing the necessary care.
+Through a number of hands-on projects, students will learn about safety and animal handling, care and management of small animal species, nutrition, digestion, and reproduction.

-862_CTE - Animal Systems II
+862_CTE - Animal Science II

-Sequence: Level 2 - Concentration; This is a REQUIRED course for Pathway Completion
+Sequence: Level 2 - Concentration; This is a REQUIRED course for CTE Program Completion

-Prerequisite: Animal Systems I
+Prerequisite: Animal Science I

-- What practices and procedures must we use to ensure the safety of both animals and humans? - How can we use knowledge of the major body systems in order to better understand animal health? - How can we use symptoms in order to identify and diagnose disease? - What practices can we employ to prevent, manage and treat disease?
+- What practices and procedures must we use to ensure the safety of both animals and humans? - How can we use knowledge of the major body systems in order to better understand animal health? - What practices can we employ to diagnose, manage, and treat disease?

 Do you enjoy helping animals?
 Have you thought about a career in the animal or veterinary field?
 Would you like to begin developing the knowledge and skills you will need?
-Animal Systems II is a step in the right direction for anyone who is considering a career with animals or simply wants to learn more about them!
-It offers information about a variety of veterinary and animal care practices.
-Students will gain a deeper understanding of animals and animal health through topics such as body systems, anatomy and physiology, genetics, animal first aid, disease diagnosis, prevention and treatment.
-They will learn more about basic animal management practices that may be used in veterinary or animal workplace settings.
-Students gain hands-on experience in areas such as safety, sanitation, small animal care and handling, first aid, and office management.
+Animal Science II is the first of two veterinary science courses offered as part of the program.
+This course provides instruction in lab and animal safety, medical terminology, anatomy and physiology, physical examination procedures, medical nursing, clinical pathology and basic life support or pet first aid.
+Students will learn about common practices used in the veterinary or animal workplace and gain hands-on experience.

-864 CTE - Animal Systems III
+864_CTE - Animal Science III

-Sequence: Level 3 - Specialization; This is a REQUIRED course for Pathway Completion
+Sequence: Level 3 - Specialization; This is a REQUIRED course for CTE Program Completion

-Prerequisite: Animal Systems II
+Prerequisite: Animal Science II